- Work With Us

 Why has MADE-BY developed this Benchmark?

-MADE-BY has created a Benchmark for Social Standards that grades key initiatives and standards that strive for better social conditions in sewing factories in the last stage of the production chain, where apparel and footwear is assembled into the final product.
-Sewing is typically the most labour intensive stage, so improvements here will have the greatest social impact.
+MADE-BY has created a Benchmark for Social Standards that grades key initiatives and standards that strive for better social in the supply chain.

 The benchmark serves as the basis of measurement and scoring the Scorecards.
 Due to the wide array of standards already in existence, MADE-BY has no intention of launching its own code of conduct, but has instead recognised and benchmarked six leading international standards used within the industry in order of what we consider to be most robust (from Class A to Class C).